Euler Obstructed Cooper Pairing: Nodal Superconductivity and Hinge Majorana Zero Modes: More Details on Euler Obstructed Cooper Pairing for TR-Invariant Centrosymmetric Normal States

 In \appref{app:Euler_Obstructed_Pairing_General}, we have discussed the Euler obstructed Cooper pairing in a general way.
-In this section, we will discuss the Euler obstructed Cooper pairing given nonmagnetic (TR-invariant) centrosymmetric (inversion-invariant) normal states with negligible SOC.
+In this section, we will discuss the Euler obstructed Cooper pairing given normal states with TR, inversion and spin $\SU(2)$ symmetries, which usually occur in nonmagnetic centrosymmetric systems with negligible SOC.
 Throughout this section, we focus on the $\PT$-invariant Cooper pairing that (i) has zero total momentum and (ii) occurs between electrons on (or near) inversion-related sphere-like FSs with nonzero Euler numbers.